 The Six Principles for Responsible Management Education

 The Six Principles of PRME are inspired by internationally accepted values, such as the United Nations Global Compact's Ten Principles.
 These principles provide an engagement structure for academic institutions to advance social responsibility by incorporating universal values into study and research.
 They seek to establish a process of continuous improvement among universities who offer management courses.
 In turn, this will develop a new generation of business leaders capable of managing the complex challenges faced by business and society in the 21st century.

 The La Trobe Business School is a PRME Champion.
 PRME Champions are an elite group of organisations identified by the United Nations as thought leaders.
 PRME Champions undertake advanced tasks and innovative projects that respond to systemic challenges faced by the PRME community.

 Champions are recognised as ambassadors of the United Nations PRME initiative.
 They engage with and support local businesses and peer institutions, including playing a visible role in PRME Chapters, PRME Regional Meetings and with Global Compact Local Networks.

 One of Australia’s first PRME Champions

-The La Trobe Business School was the first university in Australia to hold Champion status.
+The La Trobe Business School was one of the first two business schools in Australia to hold Champion status.
 We were also one of the first 100 business schools and universities around the world to actively endorse the United Nation-backed initiative to promote corporate responsibility and sustainability in business education.